Milestones are a great way to group issues into projects or even time periods. Now you can sync them with your project management tool.

-Note that this will instruct Unito to populate the custom field with the name of the GitHub Milestone.
+Adding these fields will instruct Unito to populate the custom field with the name of the GitHub Milestone in Asana.

-For that, click on "Create New", and choose "Milestone Due Date" on the GitHub side, "Due Date" from the Asana drop-down menu, and click "Add".
+You can also map due dates together between Asana and GitHub at this stage.
+Just choose "Milestone Due Date" on the GitHub side, and "Due Date" from the Wrike drop-down menu.

 Save your settings and that’s it!
 Your project(s) will start populating with GitHub Milestone information!